Call or Email and we’ll be in touch.

-Nothing embodies a western hunt quite like a high mountain elk hunt.
+Nothing embodies a western experience quite like an Idaho high mountain elk hunt.

 There’s a good chance that when you feel the crisp autumn every year you imagine yourself nestled on an alpine hillside while listening to a dominate bugling bull in the basin below.
 Simply put, elk hunting will always be the apex of western hunting.